Airtable Electronic Signature: Complete Setup Guide

 Airtable doesn't have a built-in signature field.
-It's one of those gaps that surprises people when they first try to collect signatures on contracts or forms directly in their base.
+It's one of those gaps that surprises people when they first try to collect signatures on contracts, waivers, permission forms, or onboarding documents directly in their base.

 Why Airtable Forms Do Not Support Signature Fields

-How to Add a Signature Field with Third-Party Form Builders
+How to Add a Signature Field to Airtable Forms

 Several form builders connect to Airtable and include signature fields.
-When someone signs, the data syncs back to your base as an image attachment.
+When someone signs, the signature syncs back to your base as an attachment.

 ToolSignature FieldAirtable SyncFree Plan